Rafael Devers Preview, Player Props: Red Sox vs. Astros

 Rafael Devers At The Plate

-- Devers has 122 hits, which leads Boston hitters this season, while batting .271 with 56 extra-base hits.
+- Devers has 123 hits, which ranks first among Boston hitters this season, while batting .271 with 57 extra-base hits.

-- He ranks 45th in batting average, 41st in on base percentage, and 12th in slugging among the qualified hitters in baseball.
+- He ranks 45th in batting average, 43rd in on base percentage, and 13th in slugging among the qualified hitters in MLB play.

-- Devers will look to extend his five-game hitting streak.
-He's batting .478 with three homers over the course of his last games.
+- Devers enters this game on a six-game hitting streak.
+During his last games, he's hitting .500 with two homers.

-- He has hit a long ball in 21.2% of his games this year, and 5.8% of his trips to the dish.
+- He has hit a long ball in 25 games this year (21.0%), leaving the park in 5.7% of his trips to the plate.

-- Devers has picked up an RBI in 43.2% of his games this season, with two or more RBI in 17.8% of his games.
-He has also driven in three or more runs in eight contests.
+- Devers has an RBI in 51 of 119 games this season, with multiple RBI in 21 of them.
+He has also driven home three or more of his team's runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.